-Data to inform this paper was gathered during a three-month period, through an anonymous qualitative survey (see also Are's forthcoming paper on malicious flagging as online abuse against creators at the margins, which draws from the same dataset).
+Data to inform this article was gathered during a 3-month period through an anonymous qualitative survey (see also Are's in press paper on malicious flagging as online abuse against creators at the margins, which draws from the same dataset).

-Qualitative surveys ask participants a series of open-ended questions on particular topics with the aim of producing rich accounts of their experiences (Braun et al. 2021).
-Qualitative surveys are useful from "a social justice and inclusion point of view," because they "offer an accessible method to research beyond the 'usual suspects'" (Braun et al., 2021, p.
+Qualitative surveys ask participants a series of openended questions on particular topics with the aim of producing rich accounts of their experiences (Braun et al., 2021).
+Qualitative surveys are useful from "a social justice and inclusion point of view" because they "offer an accessible method to research beyond the 'usual suspects'" (Braun et al., 2021, p.
 643;644).
-We drew participants from marginalised communities who had to share personal, often traumatic experiences of deplatforming, meaning qualitative surveys provided the added benefit of allowing them to present their own narrative, in their own safe space, without interference.
+We drew participants from marginalized communities who had to share personal and often traumatic experiences of de-platforming, meaning qualitative surveys provided the added benefit of allowing them to present their own narrative, in their own safe space, without interference.

-Based on Are's (2022) experiences of de-platforming, this study's inclusion criteria were intentionally narrow: participants had to be over 18 years of age, and have experienced both negative comments and account and/or content deletion.
-While this significantly narrowed the number of participants, it provided clearer examples of the potential links between malicious flagging and de-platforming amongst creators at the margins, given that Are (2022) has found swathes of negative comments to precede account removals on Instagram and TikTok.
+Based on Are's (2022) experiences of de-platforming, this study's inclusion criteria were intentionally narrow: participants had to be over 18 years of age and have experienced both negative comments and account and/or content deletion.
+While this significantly narrowed the number of participants, it provided clearer examples of the potential links between malicious flagging and de-platforming among creators at the margins given that Are (2022) has found swathes of negative comments to precede account removals on Instagram and TikTok.

-The survey informing this study was circulated through one of the authors' social media networks - Facebook, Twitter, Instagram and TikTok - because she had a sizeable following of over 350,000, comprising artists, athletes, sex workers, activists, researchers and journalists with whom she built relationships and who helped her share the call for participants.
-By circulating the survey amongst communities that already knew her, we ensured users, and particularly sex workers, could feel safe and comfortable when sharing their experiences of de-platforming.
-XBIZ, a leading news website for the adult industry, also promoted this study's call for participants through an article, which explains why sex workers are over-represented in this paper (Parkman, 2022).
+The survey informing this study was circulated through are social media networks-Facebook, Twitter, Instagram, and TikTok-because she had a sizable following of more than 350,000, comprising artists, athletes, sex workers, activists, researchers, and journalists with whom she built relationships and who helped her share the call for participants.
+By circulating the survey among communities that already knew her, we ensured users, and particularly sex workers, could feel safe and comfortable when sharing their experiences of de-platforming.
+XBIZ, a leading news website for the adult industry, also promoted this study's call for participants through an article, which explains why sex workers are overrepresented in this paper (Parkman, 2022).

-The survey questions were modelled on previous experiences of de-platforming (Are, 2022; Stokel-Walker, 2021a) and featured questions about their experiences of account removals, their understanding of the reasons behind their deletion, the steps they took towards account recovery and the impact de-platforming has had on them.
-Screening questions were informed by previous research findings highlighting that platform censorship disproportionately targets BIPOC, LGBTQIA+, plus-sized and disabled users (Haimson et al., 2020), and therefore asked participants about their profiles' aims, their age, gender identity, sexual orientation, ethnic background, as well as whether they were plus size or had disability.
+The survey questions were modeled on previous experiences of de-platforming (Are, 2022; Stokel-Walker, 2021a) and asked participants about their experiences of account removals, their understanding of the reasons behind their deletion, the steps they took toward account recovery, and the impact de-platforming has had on them.
+Screening questions were informed by previous research findings highlighting that platform censorship disproportionately targets BIPOC, LGBTQIA+, plus-sized, and disabled users (Haimson et al., 2021) and therefore asked participants about their profiles' aims, their age, gender identity, sexual orientation, ethnic background as well as whether they were plus size or had a disability.

-Data gathered through qualitative surveys are often organised through thematic analyses "illustrated by vivid and compelling excerpts from participants' responses" (Braun et al. 2021: 650).
-Thematic analysis (TA) allows researchers to identify, analyse and report themes or patterns within data (Braun & Clarke, 2006).

-Characterised by minimal data organisation, TA describes data sets in rich details and shines a light on the realities of participants' lives (ibid), providing insights into lived experiences that become incredibly relevant, particularly when researching on stigmatised communities.
+Data gathered through qualitative surveys are often organized through thematic analyses "illustrated by vivid and compelling excerpts from participants' responses" (Braun et al., 2021: 650).
+Thematic analysis (TA) allows researchers to identify, analyze and report themes or patterns within data (Braun & Clarke, 2006).
+Characterized by minimal data organization, TA describes data sets in rich detail and shines a light on the realities of participants' lives (Braun & Clarke, 2006), providing insights into lived experiences that become incredibly relevant, particularly when researching stigmatized communities.

 Themes are typically "creative and interpretive stories about the data, produced at the intersection of the researcher's theoretical assumptions, their analytic resources and skill, and the data themselves" (Braun & Clarke, 2019, p.
-594), where the importance of a theme does not necessarily depend on quantifiable measures or replicability, but rather on whether it captures relevant details about the research question (ibid).
+594), where the importance of a theme does not necessarily depend on quantifiable measures or replicability, but rather on whether it captures relevant details about the research question (Braun & Clarke, 2019).